 Our board of directors, our compensation committee and our chief executive officer each play a role in setting the compensation of our NEOs.
 Our board of directors appoints the members of our compensation committee and delegates to the compensation committee the direct responsibility for overseeing the design and administration of our executive compensation program.
 Our compensation committee consists of Messrs.
 Williamson (Chair) and Jacobson and Ms. Rich.
-Each member of our compensation committee is an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended, which we refer to as the "Code," and a "non-employee director" for purposes of Rule 16b-3 under the Securities and Exchange Act of 1934, which we refer to as the "Exchange Act"
+Each member of our compensation committee is an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended, which we refer to as the "Code," and a "non-employee director" for purposes of Rule 16b-3 under the Securities and Exchange Act of 1934, which we refer to as the "Exchange Act."

-Our compensation committee has primary responsibility for, among other things, determining our compensation philosophy, evaluating the performance of our executive officers, setting the compensation and other benefits of our executive officers, overseeing the company's response to the outcome of the advisory votes of shareholders on executive compensation and administering our incentive compensation plans.
+Our compensation committee has primary responsibility for, among other things, determining our compensation philosophy, evaluating the performance of our executive officers, setting the compensation and other benefits of our executive officers, overseeing the company's response to the outcome of the advisory votes of shareholders on executive compensation, assessing the relative enterprise risk of our compensation program and administering our incentive compensation plans.
 Our chief executive officer makes recommendations to our compensation committee regarding the compensation of other executive officers and attends meetings of our compensation committee at which our compensation committee considers the compensation of other executives.
 Our compensation committee considers these recommendations, but has the final discretionary responsibility for determining the compensation of all of our executive officers.

-The compensation committee considered the results from the shareholder advisory vote on executive compensation at our 2011 annual meeting of shareholders as support for the company's compensation policies and practices.
-At our 2011 annual meeting of shareholders, more than 92% of the votes cast on the shareholder advisory vote on executive compensation were in favor of our executive compensation.
+The compensation committee considered the results from the shareholder advisory vote on executive compensation at our 2012 annual meeting of shareholders as support for the company's compensation policies and practices.
+At our 2012 annual meeting of shareholders, more than 86% of the votes cast on the shareholder advisory vote on executive compensation were in favor of our executive compensation.
 Our board of directors and our compensation committee value the opinions of our shareholders and are committed to ongoing engagement with our shareholders on executive compensation practices.
 Our board of directors has determined that our shareholders should vote on a say-on-pay proposal each year in accordance with the preference expressed by shareholders on the "say-when-on-pay" proposal at our 2011 annual meeting of shareholders.

-Because of the general recessionary economic and industry conditions and their adverse impact on our fiscal 2011 financial performance and fiscal 2012 prospects, the compensation committee, with the concurrence and support of our chief executive officer, determined in the beginning of fiscal 2012 that it would (i) pay no bonuses for fiscal 2011, despite increasing revenue by over 20% from fiscal 2010; (ii) continue to freeze base salaries for fiscal 2012 at their respective fiscal 2010 levels (in most cases at fiscal 2009 levels), except for new hires and certain limited exceptions; and (iii) implement a new, comprehensive equity- and performance-based incentive compensation program, described below, which was designed to focus our management team and key employees on delivering substantial financial performance improvements in fiscal 2012 over fiscal 2011.
+Because of the general recessionary economic and industry conditions and their adverse impact on our fiscal 2012 financial performance and fiscal 2013 prospects, the compensation committee, with the concurrence and support of our former chief executive officer, determined in the beginning of fiscal 2013 that it would (i) pay no bonuses for fiscal 2012, despite increasing revenue by over 22% from fiscal 2011 and increasing cash flow provided by operating activities by over 232% from fiscal 2011; (ii) implement modest salary increases for our NEOs after multiple years of salary freezes (with limited exceptions in connection with new hires and promotions); (iii) implement a fiscal 2013 annual cash bonus program with a focus on increasing both revenue and net income;